ioggstream/draft-polli-resource-digests-http/draft-polli-resource-digests-http.md

    We allow to use the `Want-Digest` in responses to advertise the supported digest-algorithms and the inability to accept requests with unsupported digest-algorithms.

+7. Does this spec changes supported algorithms?

+   This RFC updates [RFC5843] which is still delegated for all algorithms updates, and adds two more algorithms: ID-SHA-256 and ID-SHA-512 which allows to send a checksum of a resource representation with no content codings applied.